Digital Post

 The exemption does not include all Digital Post

-The exemption also does not apply to post that you receive digitally from private companies, e.g. your bank or your insurance company.
+• Post from private companies: The exemption does not apply to post that you receive digitally from private companies, for instance your bank or your insurance company.
 If you do not wish to receive post digitally from a private company, you must contact e-Boks A/S, Netcompany and/or the private company with which you have entered into a customer agreement to find another solution.

 Citizens who are unable to receive Digital Post and meet at least one of the exemption criteria can apply for an exemption from Digital Post and instead receive post from the public via letter mail.